NPacha/NicolesChocolates/unit_2/w14d01/instructor_notes/readme.md

 1. Create a directory for the app in `student_examples` called `fruits-jsx-mongoose` and `cd` into it
 1. `touch server.js`
 1. `npm init -y`
-1. `npm i express express-react-views react react-dom`
+1. `npm i express express-react-views react react-dom dotenv`
-1. Edit package.json to have `"main": "server.js",`
+1. Edit package.json to have `"dev": "nodemon server.js",`
+1. Make `.env file` with mongo details in it and require dotenv in server file

 ## Start express